softpva/factorizeBarrels/readme.md

 > ![initial page](./readmeImages/initial_page.gif)

 > ## If you get right the factorization of 34
-> - For that you hit the barrel with number 2 and number 17
+> - For that you hit a barrel with number 2 and number 17
 > - And you won!!!
 > ![initial page](./readmeImages/Get_34.gif)

 > ## Another example, now you get right the factorization of 48
-> - For that you hit the barrel with number 2 for 4 times and number 3 for once.
+> - For that you hit a barrel with number 2 for 4 times and number 3 for once.
 > - And you won again!!!
 > ![initial page](./readmeImages/Get_48.gif)